Jolinda/lcnimodules/README.md

 slurmpy: submit jobs using slurm on the talapas data cluster.

-dicom2bids: convert dicom to bids; calls dcm2niix
+mrpyconvert: convert dicom to bids; calls mrpyconvert

 niftiviewer: convenience functions for viewing nifti files in a Jupyter notebook.
 Very early in development, expect a lot of changes